Rod Serling's Triple W: Witches, Warlocks and Werewolves

-Rod Serling's Triple W: Witches, Warlocks and Werewolves is an anthology of fantasy and horror stories edited by Rod Serling and ghost edited by Gordon R. Dickson.
+Rod Serling's Triple W: Witches, Warlocks and Werewolves is an anthology of fantasy and horror stories ghost-]edited by Gordon R. Dickson, one of whose own stories appears here.
 It was first published by Bantam Books in 1963.
-Most of the stories originally appeared in the magazines Fantasy and Science Fiction, Unknown, New England Magazine, Fantastic, The Pioneer and Beyond Fantasy Fiction.
+The stories had originally appeared in the magazines Fantasy & Science Fiction, Unknown, New England Magazine, Fantastic, The Pioneer and Beyond Fantasy Fiction.
+The anthology by the same name was also a half hour television program in the 1960s.
+Rod Serling provided the introduction.